-The intention of this program is to:

-- provide an overview of recycling facility operations. - address common misconceptions about the recycling industry and
+The intention of this program is to provide an overview of recycling facility operations.
+This program also addresses common misconceptions about the recycling industry and the steps that have been taken to alter these misconceptions.

-- the steps that have been taken to alter these misconceptions. - show which parts are commonly recycled. - list new communication technologies that are used to provide better customer service between collision repair facilities and recycling facilities. - show how new vehicle technologies affect the use of recycled parts.
+In addition to showing which parts are commonly recycled, this program provides a list of new communication technologies that are used to provide better customer service between collision repair facilities and recycling facilities.
+This program will also show how new vehicle technologies affect the use of recycled parts.